amritachatterjee321/Ebbysbreads/EMAILJS_TEMPLATES.md

 ## Important Notes

 - **Order items use triple curly braces `{{{order_items}}}`** to prevent HTML escaping
-- **Order items are formatted with inline styling** to avoid HTML escaping issues
+- **Order items use flexbox layout** for better alignment and compatibility
-- **Each item uses div elements with inline-block spans** for proper alignment
+- **Each item uses div elements with flex properties** for proper spacing
 - **All other variables remain the same** and will be populated correctly
-- **The styling ensures proper alignment** without relying on table structures
+- **The flexbox layout ensures proper alignment** across different email clients

 ## Testing